-- Legal marital status: Any event that changes your legal marital status, including marriage, divorce, death of a spouse, legal separation, or annulment; - Domestic partnership status: You enter into or terminate a domestic partnership; - Number of dependents: Any event that changes your number of tax dependents, including birth, death, adoption, and placement for adoption; - Employment status: Any event that changes your, your spouse's, or another dependent's employment status that results in gaining or losing eligibility for coverage.
-Examples include: - Beginning or terminating employment; - A strike or lockout; - Starting or returning from an unpaid leave of absence; - Changing from part-time to full-time employment or vice versa; and - A change in work location.

-- Dependent status: Any event that causes your tax dependents to become eligible or ineligible for coverage because of age or recovery from disability; - Residence: A change in the place of residence for you, your spouse, or another dependent if outside your medical or Cigna Dental HMO's network area.
+- Legal marital status: Any event that changes your legal marital status, including marriage, divorce, death of a spouse, legal separation, or annulment; - > Domestic partnership status: You enter into or terminate a domestic partnership; - Number of dependents: Any event that changes your number of tax dependents, including birth, death, adoption, and placement for adoption; - > Employment status: Any event that changes your, your spouse's, or another dependent's employment status that results in gaining or losing eligibility for coverage.
+Examples include: - Beginning or terminating employment; - A strike or lockout; - Starting or returning from an unpaid leave of absence; - Changing from temporary to permanent employment or vice versa; - Changing from part-time to full-time employment or vice versa; and - A change in work location. - Dependent status: Any event that causes your tax dependents to become eligible or ineligible for coverage because of age or recovery from disability; - Residence: A change in the place of residence for you, your spouse, or another dependent if outside your medical or Cigna Dental HMO's network area.